WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS

 Semi-desert, foothills.
 Openings.
 Spring, summer.

 The pads of various species of Opuntia are sometimes dotted with a white, sticky, cottony mass that turns out to have an interesting natural history.
-Dactylopus coccus, the small, red Cochineal Bug, creates a haven for itself by constructing this mass.
-Centuries ago human beings found that they could collect the Cochineal Bug from the white mass, crush the bug and obtain a bright red liquid that could be used as a dye.
+Dactylopus coccus, the small red Cochineal Bug, creates a haven for itself by constructing this mass.
+Centuries ago human beings found that they could collect the Cochineal Bug from the white mass, crush the bug, and obtain a bright red liquid that could be used as a dye.
+Fields were planted in Opuntia and the Cochineal Bugs were raised on these Opuntia -- at great financial cost.
+The dye was most frequently used for the attire of Kings.

-I used a twig to carefully remove one cottony mass from the above Prickly Pear pad, and I then spread the mass on a rock.
+The photos at left show Opuntia phaeacantha and resident masses of Cochineal.
+I used a twig to remove one cottony mass and I then spread the mass on a rock.
 Immediately a bright red liquid oozed out and quickly dried to dark maroon.

-You can read more about the Cochineal Bug at many sites on-line: http://waynesword.palomar.edu/ecoph3.htm and http://www.botgard.ucla.edu/html/botanytextbooks/economicbotany/Cochineal/
+You can read more about the Cochineal Bug at many sites online.
+See, for instance: http://www.cochinealdye.com/html/biology.html

 Cactaceae (Cactus Family)